Practice, practice, practice!

 - (DIRECTOR AND SOLOISTS) Frame yourself so you are visible from the hips or belt to about a hand-width over your head.
 This gives you room for motion and puts you at an ideal distance from the built-in microphone for recording.
 If using a camera with a zoom lens, get closer to it instead of zooming in.
 Too far away (whole body) and the camera’s mic will pick up all of the room tone, echo, outside noises and more.
 Too close, and you might just be a big head in the frame while the sound distorts!

-- (V-CHORUS INDIVIDUALS) It saves the editor a lot of work if your phone is HORIZONTAL (Landscape) and sometimes it is not usable, so please record horizontal!
+- (V-CHORUS INDIVIDUALS) Please record horizontal, like an ordinary camera or monitor would be!
+Vertical videos may not be usable.
 Frame your head and shoulders with plenty of space all around.
 Don’t get too close or some of your head might get cropped if you move around a little.
+Too far away, and the sound will not be good.

 Final Important Reminders…